orange472/collisions-canvas/README.md

-# collision
+# Collision Simulation
-Simulation for 2-D molecule/circle collisions
+All code is on one document for ease of implementation into a WordPress website. <br/>